1.2kg (2.6 lb) skin-on pork belly

-To make the spring onion & ginger sauce, use a mortar and pestle to pound the spring onion, ginger and salt to a rough paste.
+In the meantime, to make the spring onion & ginger sauce, use a mortar and pestle to pound the spring onion, ginger and salt to a rough paste.
 Transfer to a heat-proof bowl.

 Place the vegetable oil and sesame oil in a small saucepan over medium-high heat.
 Heat until a wooden spoon dipped into the oil forms small little bubbles.
 Now pour the hot oil over the spring onion mixture.
 Stir to combine.
 Set aside for later.

-For the quick garlic chilli oil, heat the star anise, cinnamon stick, bay leaves, Sichuan peppercorns and cardamom pods in a dry wok or frying pan over high heat.
+For the quick garlic chilli oil, heat the star anise, cinnamon stick, bay leaves, Sichuan peppercorns and cardmom pods in a dry wok or frying pan over high heat.
 Toss them around in the pan for a minute or until fragrant and just starting to smoke.
 Add the oil and allow the spices to sizzle in the oil for 10 seconds.
 Then add the garlic and stir and sizzle for another half a minute.
-Next, stir through the chilli powder and salt.
+Then stir through the chilli powder and salt.
 Remove from heat and store in jars.

 To serve, slice the pork belly and serve with the spring onion & ginger sauce and chilli oil.